-11 Lapsed on 27 March 1991 under the Interpretation Act 1984 s.
+12 Lapsed on 27 March 1991 under the Interpretation Act 1984 s.
 42(2).

-12 The Sentencing (Consequential Provisions) Act 1995 Pt.
-16 is not included because it had been repealed by the Statutes (Repeals and Minor Amendments) Act (No. 2) 1998 s.
+13 The Sentencing (Consequential Provisions) Act 1995 Pt.
+16 is not included because it had been deleted by the Statutes (Repeals and Minor Amendments) Act (No. 2) 1998 s.
 23(2) prior to commencement.

-13 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
+14 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
 5, the State Administrative Tribunal Act 2004 s.
 167 and 169, and the State Administrative Tribunal Regulations 2004 r.
 28 and 42 deal with certain transitional issues some of which may be relevant for this Act.

-14 The State Administrative Tribunal Regulations 2004 r.
-43 reads as follows:
+15 The State Administrative Tribunal Regulations 2004 r.
+43 contains provisions which may be relevant for this Act.

-“

-43. Country Areas Water Supply Act 1947

-(1) In this regulation —

-commencement day means the day on which the State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Part 2 Division 28 comes into operation;

-Corporation has the meaning given to that term in the CWS Act section 5(1);

-the CWS Act means the Country Areas Water Supply Act 1947.

-(2) If the Corporation receives, before the commencement day, a notice in accordance with the CWS Act section 59(1) (as in force when the notice was received by the Corporation) but does not before the commencement day refer the objection referred to in the notice to a Land Valuation Tribunal as an appeal, on and after the commencement day the Corporation must refer the relevant entry in the records to the State Administrative Tribunal for a review as if the notice were a notice served on the Corporation under the CWS Act section 59(1).

-(3) If the Corporation receives, before the commencement day, a notice in accordance with the CWS Act section 60(1) (as in force when the notice was received by the Corporation) but does not before the commencement day refer a decision referred to in the notice to a Land Valuation Tribunal as an appeal, on and after the commencement day the Corporation must refer the decision to the State Administrative Tribunal for a review as if the notice were a notice served on the Corporation under the CWS Act section 60(1).

-(4) If a notice has been given under the CWS Act section 58(7) before the commencement day, on or after the commencement day the notice is to be taken to refer to the time within which and the manner in which a review of the decision may be sought.

-”.

-15 The Machinery of Government (Miscellaneous Amendments) Act 2006 section 454 provides general transitional provisions concerning references to chief executive officers that are amended or repealed by that Act.
+16 The Machinery of Government (Miscellaneous Amendments) Act 2006 section 454 provides general transitional provisions concerning references to chief executive officers that are amended or deleted by that Act.

-16 On the date as at which this compilation was prepared, the Biosecurity and Agriculture Management (Repeal and Consequential Provisions) Act 2007 s.
+17 On the date as at which this reprint was prepared, the Biosecurity and Agriculture Management (Repeal and Consequential Provisions) Act 2007 s.
 87 had not come into operation.
 It reads as follows:

-“

 87. Country Areas Water Supply Act 1947 amended